-- You must submit a request and obtain written authorization from the product classification manager to use domestic air transportations of products that contain alcohol and could be flammable
+- You must submit a request and obtain written authorization from the product classification manager to use domestic air transportation of products that contain alcohol and could be flammable

-UPS, even before the pandemic, accepted hazardous materials shipments on a contract basis, pending your business agrees to comply with the courrier’s regulatory requirements.
+Even before the pandemic, UPS accepted hazardous materials shipments on a contract basis, pending your business agreeing to comply with the courier's regulatory requirements.

 Here are the regulations you should be aware of when shipping with UPS:

 - UPS accepts non-bulk quantities of dangerous goods for transport by highway-rail or air modes within the US and specific locations outside the US.

 - Shipments must be prepared following Hazardous Material Regulation (HMR) issued by the US Department of Transportations, or by the International Civil Aviation Association (ICAO) and the International Air Transport Association (IATA) for air shipments.

 - UPS prohibits hazardous material shipments at the UPS store, commercial counters, UPS Customer Centers, Authorized Shipping Outlets or Air Letter Centers.